Julilly House Kohler: Social and philanthropic work

 as Sheboygan Indian Mound Park.
 In 1968 Kohler was the registered agent for the incorporation of the Sheboygan Indian Mound Park Association, Inc. In 1981, the site was added to the National Register of Historic Places.
-In recognition of that work, she was awarded the Sears Roebuck National Civic Improvement Medal presented by the National Council of State Garden Clubs.

 After her husband died in 1968, Mrs. Kohler was asked to take his place as an active trustee of Ripon College, serving in that capacity for five years from 1968 until 1975.

-In addition, she was appointed to the visiting committee of Harvard University's Department of Anthropology.

-Other recognitions included the City of Milwaukee Award of Merit and the first annual Civic Development Award from the Sheboygan Area Garden Clubs.